-Previously on WebDesignDev we posted an article that featured 10 reasons why it rocks to be a freelancer.
+Previously on WebDesignDev, we posted an article that featured 10 reasons why it rocks to be a freelancer.
 Today we have laid out the negatives and put on the table 10 reasons why it sucks to be a freelancer.
-Every job including freelancing has its ups and downs, so I think 10 positives and 10 negatives about the job sums it up correctly.

-When freelancers are asked to design for all browsers, this can be a big pain, especially coding for internet explorer 6.
+When freelancers are asked to design for all browsers, this can be a big pain, especially coding for Internet Explorer.
 This takes up more time, and you have to manually check it in different browsers.
-Firefox and opera are usually the same, but safari and internet explorer tweak little annoying things.
+Firefox and opera are usually the same, but Safari and Internet Explorer tweak little annoying things.

 Clients can be very fussy, and demand different things, redesigns, tweaks etc. This can waste a lot of time, and therefore cost you money.